Frances Bergen: Personal life

 In 1941, Frances Westerman met Edgar Bergen after a radio program when he was 38 and she was 19.
 Westerman, who had graduated from Los Angeles High School the year before, was in the audience of Edgar Bergen's radio program as the guest of a member of his staff.
 Sitting in the front row, the young fashion model's long legs caught the attention of Bergen, who asked to meet her.

 On June 28, 1945, the two were married in Mexico, after years of long distance courtship.
 They remained happily married until Edgar's death on September 30, 1978, at age 75.

 On May 9, 1946, the couple welcomed their first child, Candice Bergen.
 Fifteen years later, on October 12, 1961, they had a son, Kris Edgar Bergen, who would later become a film and television editor.

 Death

 On October 2, 2006, aged 84, Bergen died at Cedars-Sinai Medical Center in Los Angeles of undisclosed causes following "a prolonged illness".
-She was not buried beside her husband Edgar Bergen, but rather cremated with her ashes interred at Forest Lawn Memorial Park in the Hollywood Hills area of Los Angeles.